Bitcoin paid for this happy couple's entire wedding

 Related: What's with all the bitcoin hate?

 "It's a gamble.
-It's a gamble that might give you better upside odds then then playing craps in the casino," certified financial planner Ian Weinberg told NBC News.
+It's a gamble that might give you better upside odds than playing craps in the casino," certified financial planner Ian Weinberg told NBC News.

 But some of those who invest in or work with bitcoin technology say the potential of bitcoin, and the transparent, decentralized transaction system underneath, called the blockchain, is only just starting to be tapped.